Sharing research to enable data-driven and evidence-based action in support of digital gender equality

 Lead partner: UN University Institute onComputing and Society

-Research Group Lead Partner:
+Research Coalition Lead Partners

-About the EQUALS Research Group
+About the EQUALS Research Coalition

-Composed of experts in information gathering and analysis, the group focuses on generating knowledge about the existence, causes and remedies for gender tech inequalities, and on motivating key stakeholder groups, including private sector companies, government departments, regulatory agencies, and academia, to collect and share gender-relevant data.
+Composed of experts in information gathering and analysis, the coalition focuses on generating knowledge about the existence, causes and remedies for gender tech inequalities, and on motivating key stakeholder groups, including private sector companies, government departments, regulatory agencies, and academia, to collect and share gender-relevant data.

 Because data credibility is crucial, the group’s initial work will center around developing robust resources for collecting, evaluating, analyzing and presenting quantitative and qualitative data derived from a wide and highly diverse variety of sources.
 In addition to direct sourcing of data from technology and other relevant institutions and industries, the group will be exploring at how innovative technology platforms themselves might help in data collection – for example, through user-generated reporting on a range of gender issues.

-The group’s first output – an analysis of the state of gender equality in the three Coalition areas of Access, Skills and Leadership – will be released on 15 March 2019.
-The group will also contribute to the development of a common information and knowledge-sharing platform that will serve as a core resource for Coalition members, the EQUALS Secretariat, and interested stakeholders.
+The coalition’s first output – an analysis of the state of gender equality in the three Coalition areas of Access, Skills and Leadership – will be released on 15 March 2019.
+The coalition will also contribute to the development of a common information and knowledge-sharing platform that will serve as a core resource for Coalition members, the EQUALS Secretariat, and interested stakeholders.
 This platform will centralize information on projects, research papers contacts across the EQUALS partner network.

 Why it matters